tytydraco/yessleep/out/I_Can_Fix_Her.md

 Heavier than ever, I raised my head.
 Moonlight fell a slant through the window and spread angular to the other side of the bed; a scene that looked almost liminal: greylight between a half dark across nothing, to something empty.

 But I couldn't have been alone.
-Somehow, by some force, she must have known.
+By some force, she must have known.

-Suddenly my reverie broke as the room lit-up.
+Suddenly, the room lit-up.
 It was light from my phone.

 It was a message from Laura.